Nikhil-Dewara/JavaScript/README.md

 # JavaScript
-I developed a Tic Tac Toe game application using JavaScript , HTML and CSS.
+I crafted a Tic Tac Toe game application using JavaScript , HTML and CSS.